LibraryOfCongress/bagger/README.txt

     -----------

 With this release of Bagger 2.1.2 a Profile for the World Digital Library (WDL) has been included.
-The included WDL profile is at ..\bagger_distribution\profiles\wdl-profile.json
+The included WDL profile is at bagger-2.1.2_src\bagger_distribution\profiles\wdl-profile.json (i.e. after extracting the bagger-2.1.2_src.zip file)

 5. Bagger Build Process